Housing Expense Guideline For Financial Independence

 The Best Real Estate Investing Platforms

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations and higher rental yields.
-They potentially have higher growth as well.
-However, before investing in each deal, make sure to do extensive due diligence on each sponsor.
+Before investing in each deal, make sure to do extensive due diligence on each sponsor.
 Understanding each sponsor's track record and experience is vital.

 Housing expense guideline and investing in real estate